-The Hayden's Crossing Preliminary Plat demonstrates how the development will carry out the low-impact policies and techniques required by the Conservation Subdivision and will thus protect the quality of surface water flowing into Ada Hayden Lake, as was envisioned when the park land was acquired.
+The revised Hayden's Crossing preliminary plat demonstrates how the development will carry out the low-impact development policies and techniques required by the Conservation Subdivision and will thus protect the quality of surface water flowing into Ada Hayden Lake.

 The Hayden's Crossing Subdivision will carry the native landscaping characteristic of the park into the residential area up to more than 80% of the lots.
 It will include an integrated pedestrian and bicycle path system through and connected to the park's system.
-It will also provide sites for 20 new homes in the community.
+The revised plat now includes sites for a total of 43 new homes in the community.

-The Preliminary Plat for Hayden's Crossing is consistent with the approved master plan and zoning agreement in many respects in terms of general distribution of homes and the density of development.
-The access points, circulation system, conservation areas and open space are also consistent with the Master Plan Therefore, it is the recommendation of the City Manager that the City Council act in accordance with Alternative #1 approving the Preliminary Plat for Hayden's Crossing at 5400 Grant Avenue with the separated sidewalk connection (as shown in Attachment L) and a condition to share the cost of the Grant Avenue and Audubon Drive intersection.
+The revised preliminary plat for Hayden's Crossing is consistent with the approved master plan and zoning agreement in in terms of general distribution of homes and the density of development.
+The access points, circulation system, conservation areas and open space are also consistent with the Master Plan.

+Therefore, it is the recommendation of the City Manager that the City Council act in accordance with Alternative #1 recommending approval to the City Council.